jonathanpberger/subjective-objective-design/deck.md

 ---

-# How can product vision be kept in view when pushing toward an MVP?
+## How can product vision be kept in view when pushing toward an MVP?

 ---

-# 1. Big (Product) Design Refactor
+# 1. The Big Design Refactor (+ product)

 ---